SyedRayyanAhmed/Mirko_Solutions_Task/README.md

 The Primitives will be spawning around the player.
 We have given a radius range for that.
 Using the Radius slider you can change the limit until where the new primitives will be spawning.
 <img src="/Images/Screenshot (6).png">

-## Start Again
+## Start Again or Shoot Again
-Once you click the Start again button the game will restart.
+If you Click Shoot again button the ball will respawn and if you click the Start again button the game will restart.
 <img src="/Images/Screenshot (9).png">

 ## Data From JSON